vk-candpython/windows-resilience-research/README.md

 4. `fsync()` to ensure data is physically written
 5. Delete the file
 6. Fallback to direct removal if rename/overwrite fails

+**What it destroys:** Completely removes the executable/script from disk with anti-forensic overwrite, eliminating all traces of the payload.

 ### 2.3 __antidebug() — Debugger Detection